leibniz-psychology/datawiz2/README.md

-# DataWiz - Research Data Documentation Assisstant
+# DataWiz - Research Data Documentation Assistant
 ![Maintenance](https://img.shields.io/maintenance/yes/2020)

-DataWiz helps Psychlogist with their research documentation.
+DataWiz helps Psychologist with their research documentation.
 As web based system DataWiz is free to use by anyone and contributions are welcome.
 More details of how to use DataWiz and how to contribute can be found at our homepage.